 Raise your campaign profile and help other campaigners by publishing your original how-to campaign articles on Silent Reef.

-Follow these guidelines to have your article published on Silent Reef.
+The following guidelines help you get your article published on Silent Reef:

-Silent Reef helps new and experienced campaigners run effective environment campaigns, so to write for Silent Reef you must have the same aim.
+Write like a trainer – Silent Reef helps new and experienced campaigners run effective environment campaigns.
+To write for Silent Reef you must have the same aim.

 Let’s see an example.
 Following are two ways to write about a protest rally that you organised:

-10,000 people attend Stop The Blob rally – Last Saturday My Campaign organised 10,000 supporters in a protest outside the head office of Disaster Industries to demand…
+1,000 people attend Stop The Blob rally – Last Saturday My Campaign organised a protest outside the head office of Disaster Industries to demand…

-10 things I learned organising my first rally – As a new campaigner I was nervous when asked to organise a rally, but now it’s over I’d like to share the important lessons I learned…
+10 things I learned organising my first rally – As a new campaigner I was nervous when asked to organise a rally but now it is over I’d like to share the important lessons I learned…

-The first article is written like a news story.
-As it doesn’t help our readers organise their own rally we would not publish this article.
+The first article is written as a reporter writing a news story.
+As it doesn’t help our readers organise their own rallies we would not publish this article.

-The second article is written as a how-to guide.
-As it helps our readers organise their own rally we would publish this article.
+The second article is written as a trainer demonstrating how to do something.
+As it helps our readers organise their own rallies we would publish this article.

-Silent Reef has a global audience, so avoid writing for a local audience.
-To continue our example, you are not writing to help someone run a rally in your town, state or country.
-You are writing to help someone run a rally anywhere in the world.
+Be global – People from all around the world read Silent Reef so your article needs to be relevant no matter where a reader is located.
+For example, you are not writing to help someone run a rally in your town or country, you are writing to help someone run a rally anywhere in the world.

 Answer questions – Silent Reef doesn’t publish good articles of general interest to our readers.
 We publish great articles that really help our readers.

-Your article should give readers everything they need to implement your advice, so think what questions readers may ask about your subject and provide answers in your article.
+Your article should give readers everything they need to implement your advice.
+Think what questions readers may ask about your subject and provide the answers.

 Length – Your article should be long enough to tell readers about your subject and not one word more.

-Typical Silent Reef articles are 500 to 800 words, but we consider articles of any length (even just a couple of paragraphs) provided they help our readers.
+Typical Silent Reef articles are 800 to 2,000 words, but we consider articles of any length.

-Style – Before writing your article familiarise yourself with our writing style by reading a few articles on the Silent Reef blog.
+Style – Before you start writing read some articles on our blog to familiarise yourself with our writing style.
 Notice our articles: